Bailing out is the wrong answer

-Like a lot of people, I'm not happy with the way my 401k plan is doing right now.
-I have not lost a great deal of money like some my friends have.
-However, I have been wondering if I should pull out of it right now and then maybe later start up the plan again.
-I have a friend who decided that he was just wasting too much money by investing in the 401k that he stopped contributing to it.
-The way the economy is going right now I might be better off to keep what I make.
+Like a lot of people, I'm concerned with my 401k plan.
+I lost a lot of money in the last downturn.
+I've been wondering if the market turns bad again, should I pull out right at the downturn and then maybe later start up the plan again.
+I have a friend who decided that he was just wasting too much money by investing in the 401k during the last downturn and he stopped contributing to it.
+I figure that when the economy is bad I need to have all the money I make anyway.
 Even though I would have to pay taxes on it, at least I would still have some left over.
 What do you think?

 Ruben in Florida

 Ruben is not alone.
-Most everyone with a 401k plan invested in the stock market has suffered some decline in the value of his or her account.
+Most everyone with a 401k plan invested in the stock market has suffered some decline in the value of his or her account when the market/economy tanks.
 So it's only natural to wonder if it's wise to continue contributing to an account that seems to keep losing money.
 Ruben is really asking three questions.
 Should he take all of his money out of the account?
 If not, should he continue to contribute?
 And, is there some way to improve the performance?

-Before we begin, let's make sure that everyone understands that a 401k plan is an account that allows workers to contribute to their own retirement plan.
+Before we begin, let's make sure that everyone understands a few 401k basics.
+A 401k plan is an account that allows workers to contribute to their own retirement plan.
 The money that they contribute is deducted from their pay and is not taxed as ordinary income.
 Many employers match a portion of the employee's contribution.
 The combination of tax advantages and employer matches allows money to be saved much more rapidly than would otherwise occur.

 Now for the first question.
 Should Ruben close his account?
 There are exceptions, but for most people who are still working, closing out their 401k plan would be a bad idea.